kkruecke/cplus-documentation/notes/value-categories.rst

                      // fun(42) is an expression

 In C++03, every expression was either an lvalue or an rvalue.
 While this still holds true in C++11, the introduction of move construction and move assignment required new value categories.
 Rvalues were divided into two subgroups, xvalues and prvalues, and we now refer to lvalues and xvalues as glvalues.
 Xvalues are a new kind of value category for unnamed rvalue references.
 Every expression is one of these three: lvalue, xvalue, prvalue.
-A Venn diagram would look like this:

 Further Elabloration
 --------------------